Mark Osler: University of St. Thomas School of Law (2010-present)

 Moving to St. Thomas in Minneapolis, Minnesota, Osler's work moved increasingly toward clemency.
 He was chosen as "Professor of the Year" in 2016, 2019, and 2022.

 Following up on Jesus on Death Row, between 2011 and 2014, Osler and collaborators produced a dramatic "Sentencing of Jesus" in eleven states: Texas, Colorado, California, Oklahoma, Tennessee, Massachusetts, Illinois, Virginia, Louisiana, Arizona, and Minnesota.
 His 2016 book, Prosecuting Jesus recounts that project.
+From 2013 to 2025, Osler served as the Ruthie Mattox Chair of Preaching at First Covenant Church in Minneapolis.

 Osler's most recent work has focused on clemency and narcotics policy.
 His opinion pieces (some co-authored) appeared in The New York Times in 2014, 2016, 2021, and 2024, and in the Washington Post in 2014, 2018, August, 2020, and November, 2020, while his arguments in favor of narcotics policy reform appeared in law journals at Harvard, Stanford, Georgetown, Rutgers, and DePaul.
 An article Osler co-authored with Rachel Barkow for the University of Chicago Law Review was highlighted in a lead editorial in The New York Times, in which the Times' editorial board expressly embraced Barkow and Osler's argument for clemency reform.
 In 2020, the Times again described the Barkow/Osler plan in a staff editorial.
 He and Barkow also co-founded the Clemency Resource Center at NYU, a pop-up law firm which hired and trained lawyers for a one-year stint representing clemency petitioners during the heart of the Obama Clemency Initiative.

 In 2020, 2022 and 2023, Osler testified before subcommittees of the United States House Judiciary Committee on various aspects of clemency.